 When an injured worker appeals a denial of workers’ compensation benefits, the insurance company will prepare for the hearing in part by gathering evidence directly from the injured worker in a deposition.

-A deposition is sworn testimony provided outside of court.
+A deposition is a sworn testimony provided outside of court.
 In a workers’ comp case, the injured worker is questioned by an opposing attorney representing an insurance company about the circumstances of their work injury.
-A deposition is used to gather information, bring to light facts for further investigation and fact-check courtroom testimony.
+A deposition is used to gather information, bring to light facts for further investigation, and fact-check courtroom testimony.
 If there are discrepancies between your deposition and courtroom testimony, you could lose your case.

 As your workers’ compensation lawyers in Kentucky, Morgan, Collins, Yeast & Salyer can help you understand what to expect in a deposition and attend the deposition with you to protect your rights.
 Contact us at (877) 809-5352 for a free initial consultation about your workers’ comp claim.